Top 10 Sexiest Pics Of Jaime King On Instagram

 Jaime King is super excited about turning 40 today.
-The star of Netflix’s Black Summer recently talked to Busy Philipps on Busy Tonight about the milestone birthday, contending that she couldn’t wait to bring in the new decade thanks to fellow actress January Jones.
+The star of Netflix’s Black Summer recently talked to Busy Philipps on Busy Tonight about the milestone birthday, saying that she couldn’t wait to bring in the new decade, thanks to fellow actress January Jones.

 “Here is the thing,” she told Philipps.
 “I never thought I’d be so excited about 40.”

-But she went on to explain that Jones, who turned 40 in January of last year, had a big birthday bash in which her mother told them that she had never felt sexier, smarter or more turned on than when she turned 40.
+But she went on to explain that Jones, who turned 40 in January of last year, had a big birthday bash in which her mother told them that she had never felt sexier, smarter, or more turned on than when she turned 40.

 “I was like, sign me up for 40,” King told Philipps.
 “Because that sounds amazing.”